 The water industry in the UK is subject to substantial domestic and EU regulation, placing significant statutory obligations on Bristol Water relating to, among other factors, the quality of treated water supplied, monitoring water quality and the effects of Bristol Water's abstraction and discharge activities on the environment, biodiversity and human health and safety.
-Any pollution of controlled waters or other environmental harm caused by Bristol Water may also result in liability for remedial or compensatory works under a number of statutory liability regimes.
+Any pollution of controlled waters or other environmental harm caused by Bristol Water may also result in liability for remedial or compensatory works under a number of statutory liability regimes, as well as the potential for criminal prosecution under UK environmental legislation and substantial fines.

 Energy used in water treatment and other activities carried out by Bristol Water results in indirect emissions of GHGs.
-Bristol Water is subject to the UK Climate Change Levy, although the forecast cost for 2015-2016 is an immaterial amount due to credits arising from Bristol Water's purchase of "green" energy.
+Bristol Water is subject to the UK Climate Change Levy, although the forecast cost for 2016-2017 is an immaterial amount due to credits arising from Bristol Water's purchase of "green" energy.
 Bristol Water is also subject to the CRC Energy Efficiency Scheme, a mandatory UK carbon emissions reduction plan for significant consumers of energy.
-Estimated costs to Bristol Water for 2015 - 2016 related to the CRC Energy Efficiency Scheme are projected to be an immaterial amount.
+Estimated costs to Bristol Water for 2016 - 2017 related to the CRC Energy Efficiency Scheme are projected to be an immaterial amount.